Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Theoretical Results

 Such $\h K^*$ is derived by finding the optimal and feasible $K$ for the dominating terms in the convergence rate.
-In \autoref{supp-prop:optimal.K.all} of supplementary materials, it is suggested that in this example, pre-smoothing step does not slow down the convergence rate for the proposed MLE if the training subpopulations are densely observed so that $r_m$ is large, e.g. $r_m > 3/2$.
+Compared to the result for optimal $K$ without presmoothing as in \autoref{supp-prop:optimal.K.all} of the Supplementary Materials, it is suggested that in this example, pre-smoothing does not slow down the convergence rate for the proposed MLE if the training subpopulations are densely observed so that $r_m$ is large, e.g. $r_m > 3/2$.
 Since if $r_m > 1/(4 r_a)$, then $\kldiv{p}{\tl p_{N, \tl K^*}} \asymp \kldiv{p}{\h p_{N, \h K^*}}$ with an optimal $\tl K^*$ for MLE within $\tl\calP_K$.

 This result is particularly interesting since it suggests that, for better convergence rate, when pre-smoothing with KDE, slight over-smoothing may be preferred.
 Indeed, noting $\gamma_1 < 0$ will be smaller if $r_a r_m > 1/4$, it is desirable to have larger $r_a$ so that smaller $r_m$ can satisfy $r_a r_m > 1/4$, which means smaller training samples can be considered ``dense''.
-As required in \autoref{prop:preS.ass.good}, the only restrictions for $r_a$ are $0 < r_h + r_a < 1/2$ and $0 < r_a < r_h$, and hence if we choose a smaller $r_h > 1/4$, a larger $r_a$ would be possible, making $r_a r_m > 1/4$ easier to satisfy.
+As required in \autoref{supp-prop:preS.ass.good}, the only restrictions for $r_a$ are $0 < r_h + r_a < 1/2$ and $0 < r_a < r_h$, and hence if we choose a smaller $r_h > 1/4$, a larger $r_a$ would be possible, making $r_a r_m > 1/4$ easier to satisfy.